Click on images to see larger view

 Propagation: Seed is slow to germinate, can be propagated by cuttings.

 Tips: A strong culinary and aromatic herb.
+Can be used fresh or dried.

 Sage (Salvia officinalis)